10sharmashivam/hyperparameter_optimisation_pytorch/optuna-optimization-for-PyTorch-CNN-main/README.md

 ├── README.md               # Project documentation (overview, instructions)
 └── main.py                 # Main execution file for training and evaluation
 ```

+### About the dataset
+The MNIST dataset contains 60,000 training images and 10,000 testing images,
+where each sample is a small, square, 28×28 pixel grayscale image of
+handwritten single digits between 0 and 9.

 ### Technologies
 ------------